ManagedKube/kubernetes-ops/docs/helm_troubleshooting.md

 Events:            <none>
 ```

-All shown IPs above were tested in the browser and each continuously loaded until there is a timeout error.
+All shown IPs above were tested in the browser and each continuously loaded until there was a timeout error.

-Yet this [article](https://blog.codonomics.com/2019/02/loadbalancer-support-with-minikube-for-k8s.html) shows a few different workarounds to get a `LoadBalancer` running locally with minikube.
-The easiest command I've found to work best is: `minikube service list`
+In order to get the url from minikube, we need to output the service list.

 Workflow:
 ```
 minikube service list
 ```

-An alternative command would be: `minikube service <name> -n <namespace> --url`

 Output:
 ```